 Skip to content

-Install Arch Linux from Scratch
+Arch Linux

 This activity puts into practice the concepts from the Linux Server Planning and Configuration lecture.
-Where Ubuntu’s installer handles partitioning, bootloader installation, user creation, and networking automatically, Arch Linux makes you do each step by hand.
+Where Debian’s installer handles partitioning, bootloader installation, user creation, and networking automatically, Arch Linux makes you do each step by hand.
 That is precisely the point: by the end of this exercise, you will have directly touched every layer of a Linux system that most distributions hide behind a setup wizard.

 • A laptop with a hypervisor installed (VirtualBox, UTM, or similar)